-The Epiphany is a low-pressure paintgun.
-It operates in the range of 250 to 280 psi, which means it can function well with either compressed air or CO2 as a power source.
-This pressure level allows the Epiphany to operate with a small valve chamber which recharges fast, delivering velocity consistency at 15 balls per second and higher rates of fire.
+The SP-8 is a low-pressure paintgun.
+It operates optimally at 180 psi, which means it can function well with either compressed air or CO2 as a power source.
 Proper set up of your gas system will help you obtain the best possible performance.

-High Pressure Air systems (HPA) are the most common power source used with the Epiphany, as they are unaffected by temperature fluctuations and do not have the potential for liquid problems.
-HPA systems consist of a tank and a regulator, and are typically rated to store air or nitrogen (while nitrogen is almost never used in paintball, many players call compressed air "nitro" as air is made of more than 70% nitrogen) at pressures of 3,000 or 4,500 psi.
+High Pressure Air systems (HPA) are the most common power source used with the SP-8, as they are unaffected by temperature fluctuations and do not have the potential for liquid problems.
+HPA systems consist of a tank and a regulator, and are typically rated to store air or nitrogen (while pure nitrogen is almost never used in paintball, many players call compressed air "nitro" as air is made of more than 70% nitrogen) at pressures of 3,000 or 4,500 psi.